So you’d like to start using herbs, eh? I don’t blame you. Herbs are wonderful!

 The Herbal Academy

-The Herbal Academy (HA) is an online herbal school that offers an introductory herbal program and an intermediate herbal program.
-Their programs are thorough, detailed, and laid out in a way that is organized and easy to understand.
-I stressed about herbal schools for a long time when I first started learning, but as soon as I came across HA, I knew it was perfect for me!
+The Herbal Academy is an online herbal school that offers foundational herbal programs and path packages, short courses, and a variety of mini courses, workshops, and intensives.
+Their programs are thorough, detailed, and laid out in a way that is beautifully designed, organized, and easy to understand.
+I stressed about herbal schools for a long time when I first started learning, but as soon as I came across Herbal Academy, I knew it was perfect for me!

 Love!
 Thank you!